arsh0603/Cloud-Perf-Arsh/README.md

 # Firstprj-A - Performance Analytics Dashboard

-A modular full-stack application for analyzing NetApp performance data, combining a Django backend with a React frontend.
+A modular full-stack application for analyzing OnTap performance data, combining a Django backend with a React frontend.

 ## Project Structure